polterguy/polterguy.github.io/tutorials/cryptography/index.md

    decryption-key:x:././*/crypto.rsa.create-key/[0,1]/*/private

 // Uncomment this line to retrieve signing key's fingerprint
-// That you can use to lookup the public key needed to verify
+// that you can use to lookup the public key needed to verify the signature
-// the signature
 // crypto.get-key:x:-

 // Verifying signature of encrypted message.